robmasocco/AOS-TAG/ideas.md

 - The device file driver only has to scan the array.
 - Permissions are implemented as simple checks of the current EUID against the creator's EUID when a thread calls a *send* or a *receive* on an active instance.
 Such EUID is stored upon creation of the instance and checked each time it is acted upon.
 - When loaded, this does a *try_module_get* on the *scth* module in the *init_module*, which is a dependency, releasing it with a *module_put* in *cleanup_module*.
-- Routines should be embedded into functions, to simplify code-writing, system calls definitions and device drivers coding (if we ever get to that).
+- Routines should be embedded into functions, to simplify code-writing, system calls definitions and device drivers coding.

 ## BINARY SEARCH TREE